IkeguchiLab/3D-RISM-AI/README.md

 ## Citation

+For details of 3D-RISM-AI, please see the following paper.

 Kazu Osaki, Toru Ekimoto, Tsutomu Yamane, and Mitsunori Ikeguchi, 3D-RISM-AI: A Machine Learning Approach to Predict Protein-Ligand Binding Affinity using 3D-RISM, submitted.